Overton County DUI Court Process

 The Court Process Timeline

-The DUI court process in Overton typically follows this general timeline:
+The DUI court process in Overton County generally follows these stages:

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first court appearance and usually occurs within a few weeks of your arrest.
-The exact date will be specified on your citation or summons.
+When it Happens: The arraignment is your first official appearance in court.
+It typically occurs within a few weeks of your arrest.

-• What to Expect: At the arraignment, the judge will inform you of the charges against you and your constitutional rights, including your right to remain silent and your right to an attorney.
-You will be asked to enter a plea.
+What to Expect: At the arraignment, the judge will inform you of the charges against you, your rights (including the right to an attorney), and the potential penalties you face.
+You will also be asked to enter a plea – typically "guilty," "not guilty," or "no contest."

-• No Contest (Nolo Contendere): Not admitting guilt but acknowledging that the prosecution has sufficient evidence to convict you.
-In Tennessee, a plea of No Contest is treated similarly to a guilty plea for sentencing purposes.
+No Contest (Nolo Contendere): Not admitting guilt but acknowledging that the prosecution has enough evidence to convict you.
+This plea is treated as a guilty plea for sentencing purposes but cannot be used against you in a civil lawsuit.

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation to determine if you qualify.
-It is advisable to request a public defender, if eligible.
+Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation and determine if you qualify.

 2. Pre-Trial Hearings